-Watch closely when words change because controlling the vocabulary is essential to controlling people.
+Watch closely when the words change.
+Controlling the vocabulary is essential to controlling people.

-Homosexuals once used the words “sexual preference” to talk about their choice.
-But the term “preference” was later rejected and replaced with “orientation” to facilitate a shift to normalize homosexual lifestyles in America.
+Homosexuals once used “sexual preference” to talk about their sexual lifestyle.
+Now they reject the term “preference” and replace it with “orientation” in an effort to remove homosexuality from a category of choice.

 But somewhere along the way, the effort moved from seeking protection to demanding normalization.
 A strategic change of terms from preference to orientation came as part of that move.
 And the change has been largely based on an effort to promote the misleading and manipulative argument that equates race and gender with the kind of sex people want.